JOSHUAJEBARAJ/terraform-learning/book/src/solution2.md

 ```

 Once everything is done you will see the **Ip address** of the loadbalancer as the terraform output.
-Navigate to the ip address using the browser
+Navigate to the Ip address using the browser

 On Hitting the IP address of the Loadbalancer